-The assessment will be by a written assignment using case studies to give real life scenarios that you may come across in Health and Social care.
-Each Learning outcome will have a separate case study to allow you to display an in-depth knowledge of each outcome.
+The assessment will be by a written assignment using case studies to give real-life scenarios that you may come across in Health and Social Care.
+Each learning outcome will have a separate case study to allow you to display an in-depth knowledge of each outcome.

-Learning Outcomes.
-To achieve this unit a learner must: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: 1.Show understanding of the main roles and responsibilities of Health and Social care workers when delivering care 1.1 Explain how health and social care professionals protect individuals in their care1.2 Discuss the mechanisms for reporting poor practice in Health and Social care 2.
-Show understanding of the importance of regulatory bodies in delivery of high-quality care 2.1 Discuss the roles of regulatory bodies that inspect Health and Social care provision.2.2 Identify the professional bodies that regulate the professions within health and social care 3.
-Evaluate the role of the interprofessional team in delivering Health and Social care 3.1 Explain the roles and responsibilities of the inter-professional team in meeting care needs in the case study 3.1 Discuss the difference between multidisciplinary and inter-professional team working

-3.2 Discuss the potential barriers to team working and how they could be overcome.
+5 essment Criteria: Assessment of these outcomes nonstrates a learner can: 1.
+Understand the main roles and responsibilities of Health and Social Care 1.1 Explain how Health and Social Care professionals protect individuals in their care. workers when delivering care 1.2 Discuss the mechanisms for reporting poor practice in Health and Social Care.
+2. Understand the importance of regulatory bodies in delivery of high- 2.1 Discuss the roles of regulatory bodies that inspect Health and Social Care provision. quality care 2.2 Identify the professional bodies that regulate the professions within Health and Social Care.
+3. 3.
+Evaluate the role of the inter- professional team in delivering Health 3.1 Explain the roles and responsibilities of the inter- professional team in meeting care needs in the case study and Social Care 3.2 Discuss the difference between multidisciplinary and inter-professional team working.
+3.3 Discuss the potential barriers to team working and how they could be overcome.